 In 2010 Stockholm Public Library, a pioneer within RFID-based self-service technology, automatic returns, and sorting, chose to upgrade their existing self-service and sorting equipment.
 Stockholm Public Library, the library of Sweden’s capital Stockholm, consists of the City Library (Stadsbiblioteket) as well as 40 branches, a library network with an annual circulation of more than 4 million materials.

-Having installed their first barcode based self-service kiosks and sorting robots 10 years prior, they had realized that it was time to do a network-wide upgrade to gain advantage of their experiences within RFID-based self-service and sorting equipment.
+Having installed their first barcode based self-service kiosks and sorting robots 10 years prior, they had realized that it was time to do a network-wide upgrade to gain an advantage of their experiences within RFID-based self-service and sorting equipment.
 A public tender for the supply and maintenance for self-service and sorter equipment was awarded to Lyngsoe Systems.

 An easy to operate, intelligent sorting system with high capacity was needed.
 Lyngsoe Systems’ Library Mate™ 5000 Automated Check-in Stations combined with Sort Mate™ Sorting System proved to be the answer.
 Since the deployment, Lyngsoe Systems has supplied Stockholm Public Library around one hundred self-service kiosks, RFID staff workstations, as well as larger sorting systems to the City Library as well as four large branches.